Rountman/Rountman/README.md

 - 👋 Hi, I’m Antonín Pecka
 - 👀 I’m interested in Unity AR developing
-- 🌱 I’m currently learning everything, what I need
+- 🌱 I’m currently learning AR developing for Android and AI
 - 💞️ I’m looking to collaborate on game projects
 - 📫 How to reach me entonypecka@gmail.com